sparna-git/Sparnatural/README.md

 ## Multilingual

-SimSemSearch is multilingual and supports displaying labels of classes and properties in multiple languages.
+Sparnatural is multilingual and supports displaying labels of classes and properties in multiple languages.

 ## Limitations

-### 3 level depth

-SimSemSearch allows for the moment to navigate the graph at 3 levels deep using the "where" operator.
-The number of criterias that can be combined with "and" is not limited.

 ### Only basic graph patterns, no UNION, OPTIONAL, BIND, etc.

-SimSemSearch produces only basic graph patterns with VALUES.
+Sparnatural produces only basic graph patterns with VALUES.
 It does not support the creation of UNION, OPTIONAL, SERVICE, BIND, etc...

 # Integration